Building Activity Management System (BAMS)

 - Once a building permit is issued, the owner must monitor the cost of work and maintain records of the cost of work.

-- Notification is required within 28 days of becoming aware of the revised final cost.
+- Notification is required within 28 days of becoming aware of the revised final cost of work.

 - Where the owner or applicant fails to notify the VBA of a variation to building work, or where false or misleading information relating to the cost of building works has been provided, a penalty levy may apply.